Kis Kisko Pyaar Karoon

 Kis Kisko Pyaar Karoon? is a 2015 Indian Hindi-language comedy film directed by Abbas–Mustan.
-Stand-up comedian Kapil Sharma made his Bollywood debut with this movie, as did actress Sai Lokur and supporting actress Jamie Lever.
+Stand-up comedian Kapil Sharma made his Bollywood debut with this film, as did actress Sai Lokur and supporting actress Jamie Lever.
 Other cast members include Arbaaz Khan, Manjari Fadnis, Simran Kaur Mundi, Elli Avram, Varun Sharma, Supriya Pathak, Sharat Saxena, and Manoj Joshi.
 Kapil Sharma was to have previously appeared in Yash Raj's film Bank Chor, but he opted out of it.
 The film was a commercial success and declared a "hit" by Box Office India.

-As of April 2025, the sequel is in development.
+A sequel named Kis Kisko Pyaar Karoon 2, was released on 12 December 2025.

 Plot

 This film starts with a voiceover of the explanation of marriage and how it has changed people's lives.
 Then, Kumar Shiv Ram Kishan's life is introduced.
 It has been shown how Kumar accidentally marries three different women – Juhi, Simran and Anjali – to prevent them from committing suicide.
 Without letting them know about each other, he makes excuses to spend one night with each wife.
 On the advice of his friend, Karan, he buys three flats on different floors of the same building for his wives, and Kumar and Karan experience unlikely situations as a result.

 Kumar also has a girlfriend, Deepika, who he wants to marry, and Deepika's father accepts Kumar as his son-in-law.
 One evening before Karva Chauth, Deepika's father sees Kumar with his three wives, one at a time, but Kumar passes it off as an April Fool prank played by the women.
 Deepika's father again suspects Kumar when he sees Kumar's photo and believes him to be engaged to an employee in his office.
 Deepika and Kumar decide to marry in court to avoid tensions.
 However, another complication arises as Kumar's estranged parents reconcile, realise they each know their son to have a different wife, then learn he's to marry Deepika.

 Karan and Deepika wait a long time at the courthouse; when Kumar does arrive, he sees his three wives – who have become good friends with Deepika – and has to hide.
 Karan tells Deepika and the wives that the groom went to the hospital to help a friend, and to postpone the wedding by two days.
 The wives leave and Kumar comes out saying it's okay and they can marry, stopping Deepika when she tries to call her friends.
 He suggests going to a temple to marry and sends Karan to bring what they will need.